| | | |

 setting SMART goals with a calendar planner

-Now, let’s take action on setting SMART goals.
-You should carve out some time on a regular basis to establish a plan and set goals.
-Depending on what works best for you, you can create goals for various periods of time: daily, weekly, monthly, quarter, or annually.
+Depending on what works best for you, you can create goals for various periods of time: daily, weekly, monthly, quarterly, or annually.
 For myself, I do the following:

 • Daily Goals: Spend 10 minutes the previous night to write my SMART goals for the next day in my Todoist app.